 While we all tend to differ in terms of our need for sex, research confirms that an important factor for both men and women is the desire to, well, feel desired.
 A 2019 study published in the journal Sex and Marital Therapy, for instance, surveyed 662 straight women to determine what makes them feel sexual desire.
 The researchers landed on a trio of traits: intimacy (moments of closeness and affection), celebrated otherness (being seen — and celebrated for — being different from their partner), and object-of-desire affirmation (simply enough, wanting to be wanted).
 While research has been slow to look into men’s need for desire, a smaller 2021 survey published in the same journal reported that 95 percent of men said feeling desired was an important part of sex, with 88 percent noting that their partners could do more to help them feel this way.

-It’s always important to show affection toward and spend time with your partner.
-But Dr. Nelson stresses that couples can also set aside designated times to really prioritize those elements, which can make up for stretches when you’ve been unable to connect.
+It’s always important to show affection toward and spend quality time with your partner.
+But Dr. Nelson stresses that busy couples can also set aside designated times to really prioritize those elements, which can make up for stretches when you’ve been unable to connect.
 “Like if you said, ‘On Wednesday night, we’re going to have a date where we’re going to spend some time paying attention, being affectionate’ — those can often make up the difference,” she says.

 So, study up on your foreplay techniques.
-Get excited about trying new toys and positions.
+Get excited about trying new positions.
 That’s all well and good.
 But remember to also prioritize the little things that foster eroticism, emotional intimacy, confidence, and closeness.
 They’re the connective tissue of every relationship, and especially vital when you’re a parent and it can be difficult to find the time to feel sexy.
 Having a partner who helps remind you that you are is crucial.